-1 Peter 1:6-7 In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials, that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ, Trials produce grief and the intensity varies.
-But God thinks that we are more valuable than gold to Him.
-So He is refining our lives through fire of trials and reshape us from the inside out!
+1 Peter 1:6-7 In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials, that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ,

+Trials produce grief to everyone, however, the intensity varies by how an individual takes it.
+God thinks that we are more valuable than gold to Him.
+So He is refining our lives through fire of trials and reshape us from the inside out.

-2) The tests God brings may seem unreasonable and inexplicable, but God has His reason for allowing them in our lives.
+2) The tests God brings may seem unreasonable and unexplainable, but God has His reason for allowing them in our lives.